kalinchih/aws-serverless-java/README.md

     - contains API and website artifacts.
     - bucket and object no public.

-### How to Get IP by Request Header?
+### Get User IP by Request Header

 1. Get value of request X-Forwarded-For' header.
 The header value contains multiple IP addresses.
 2. The web API endpoint type is 'Edge optimized'.
 So the header value must contains 3 IP addresses at least.
 3. Split the header value by comma and get the index(max_length-3) IP address as the user IP.

-### How to Force S3 Requests via CloudFront Only?
+### Force S3 Request Website via CloudFront Only

 1. Set S3 website bucket and object to 'no public'.
 2. Creating a CloudFront 'Origin Access Identity' and adding it to the distribution.
 3. Granting the 'Origin Access Identity' permission to read files in S3 website bucket.
    > Reference: [Restricting Access to Amazon S3 Content by Using an Origin Access Identity](https://docs.aws.amazon.com/en_us/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html)

-### How to Authorize Requests?
+### Authorize Web API Requests

 This is a public website so using the most efficient cost/performance solutions.

-- CloudFront passes a 'AccessToken' by Origin Custom Headers (header name: myip-authtoken).
+1. CloudFront passes a 'AuthToken' by Origin Custom Headers (header name: myip-authtoken).
-- Lambda function authorizes this AccessToken.
-If this AccessToken is not valid, the Lambda function returns 403 statusCode.
+2. Lambda function authorizes this AuthToken.
+If this AuthToken is not valid, the Lambda function returns 403 statusCode.
-- The valid header value is only configured in CloudFront and Lambda function.
+3. The valid header value is only configured in CloudFront and Lambda function.

 ---